Calculi, Hodge operators and Laplacians on a quantum Hopf fibration: Introduction

 In \S\ref{s:qsb} we describe all we need of the principal fibration $\Asq\hookrightarrow\ASU$ and associated line bundles over $\sq$.
 We also give a systematic description of the differential calculi we are interested in, the $4D_{+}$ bicovariant calculus on $\SU$ and its restriction to a $3D$ left covariant calculus on the sphere $\sq$.
 A thoughtful construction of Hodge $\star$-dualities on $\SU$ is in \S\ref{s:Hop}, while that on $\sq$ is in \S\ref{s:hl3}.
 These are used in \S\ref{se:L} for the definition of Laplacian operators.
 A digression on connections on the principal bundle and of covariant derivatives on the line bundles is in \S\ref{s:ccd} and the following \S\ref{GLoLB} is devoted to the corresponding gauged Laplacian operators on modules of sections of the line bundles.
 To make the paper relatively self-contained it concludes with two appendices, App.\ref{ass:a1} giving general facts on differential calculi on Hopf algebras and App.\ref{ap:qpb} concerning with general facts on quantum principal bundles endowed with connections.

 We like to mention that besides the constructions in \cite{hec99} and \cite{kmt}, examples of Hodge operators on the exterior algebras of the quantum homogeneous $q$-Minkowski and $q$-Euclidean spaces -- satisfying a covariance requirement with respect to the action of the quantum groups $\mathrm{SO}_{q}(3,1)$ and $\mathrm{SO}_{q}(4)$ -- have been given in \cite{um94, majqe} using the formalism of braided geometry and with a construction of a $q$-epsilon tensor.
 On the exterior algebra over the quantum planes $\IR_{q}^{N}$ a Hodge operator has been studied in \cite{gf}.
+The one on $\IR_{q}^{4}$ reduces to a Hodge operator on $\SU$ for both its two bicovariant calculi \cite{gfbis}.